Plunging necklines and camera-ready pouts on Oscar red carpet

-The world's most-watched stretch of red carpet seized the spotlight in Hollywood on Sunday as stars in luxurious gowns, glittering sequins and daring necklines strutted and twirled on their way into the Academy Awards.
+Feb 28 The world's most watched stretch of red carpet seized the spotlight in Hollywood on Sunday, as a dazzling parade of stars in luxurious gowns, glittering sequins, and daring necklines strutted and twirled on their way into the Academy Awards.

-Although dresses in jewel tones and a profusion of skin were this year's signature trends, stars took red carpet risks, whether Charlize Theron in a vibrant red plunging Dior or Cate Blanchett in an explosion of flowers.

-Nominated for best actress in "Carol," Blanchett drew both raves and raised eyebrows with a sea-foam Armani Prive gown adorned with a profusion of hand-sewn flowers and feathers.

-"You have to love people who are taking risks," said Andrea Lavinthal, People magazine's style and beauty director.
-"Otherwise you'd see a lot more black dresses."

-A pale yellow Louis Vuitton gown adorned with silver paillettes was one of the first looks to shimmer down the 500 foot-long stretch of carpet.
-It was worn by Alicia Vikander, nominated for best supporting actress in "The Danish Girl." ,
+A pale yellow Louis Vuitton gown adorned with silver paillettes was one of the first looks to shimmer down the 500 foot-long stretch of carpet, worn by Alicia Vikander, nominated for best supporting actress in "The Danish Girl."

 "Just being here feels so surreal," said the Swedish actress sporting a high ponytail.
 "I have butterflies in my tummy."